Judge apologizes, admits he's serial panty stealer

 "From what I heard, it's a little perverted maybe," neighbor William Bloom said.
 "And that never makes sense to me."

-Cicale is a graduate of St. John's Law School, a former legal aide attorney and a former Islip Town Attorney elected to the District Criminal Court in 2016.
+Cicale is a graduate of St. John's Law School, a former legal aid attorney and a former Islip Town Attorney elected to the District Criminal Court in 2016.

 "He's a family man, he's always outside playing basketball with his kids," neighbor Jay Moceri said.
 "He's always jogging.
 He's always friendly to everybody in the neighborhood."